 In today’s troubled times, more than ever, all children need to know that they can turn to and trust an adult for help.
 Will you take a few minutes to learn about and share these 4 important steps that can make a lasting difference in a child’s life?

-While September is International Child Protection Advocacy Month, you can join us all year round in our goal to encourage every adult – parent, teacher, mentor, safety officer, neighbor, everyone – to make SURE that the children and teens in your life can count on you for help.
+You can join us in our goal to encourage every adult – parent, teacher, mentor, safety officer, neighbor, everyone – to make SURE that the children and teens in your life can count on you for help.
 We invite you to help transform the fear of bullying, violence, and abuse into a future of lifelong safety and success for today’s youth.

 1. Make SURE kids KNOW you CARE!